albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `CORE-FEAT-017`
     -   **Title:** Add new components for optical character recognition, UI interaction, and language-to-action.
     -   **Status:** `Resolved`
-    -   **Description:** Expanded the component ecosystem by adding three new specialized components: `Qwen2.5-OCR-Document-VL-ImageDescripter` for document optical character recognition, `fara7b-compagent-Interact` for computer UI interaction, and `Octopus-v2-word-to-action` for translating language commands into actions.
+    -   **Description:** Expanded the component ecosystem by adding three new specialized components: `Core Logic2.5-OCR-Document-Visual-ImageDescripter` for document optical character recognition, `fara7b-compagent-Interact` for computer UI interaction, and `Octopus-v2-word-to-action` for translating language commands into actions.
 This increases the system's capabilities in document understanding and automated control.

 -   **ID:** `CORE-FEAT-018`
     -   **Title:** Add semaphore for ELP1 direct generation queue concurrency control.